alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 `IO<T>` helps not merely by postponing effects, but by making an effectful computation into a value.
 Inner functions can return `IO<T>` recipes without executing them, outer functions can combine those recipes into larger recipes, and a boundary can decide later when to start the finished program.

 If you map `GetRiskScoreIO` over a list of customers, the result is a `List<IO<RiskScore>>`: a list of deferred request recipes, not a list of scores and not one larger combined program.
-Combining many `IO` recipes into one larger recipe is useful, but it is a separate sequencing topic; the appendix sketches it.
+How that becomes `IO<List<RiskScore>>` is a separate sequencing topic, and the appendix gives one concrete answer.
 That composition works because the recipes are inert values until execution, not because the effects somehow became safe on their own.

 ## A small `IO<T>`